likithshetty22/Face-Recognition-attendance-System/README.md

 ## Usage

-The deployment script, `deploy.py`, supports various options and configurations.
+The deployment script, `main.py`, supports various options and configurations.
 For detailed usage instructions, refer to the [Usage section](#usage) in the README file of the repository.

-## Development

-If you wish to contribute to the project or customize the model, follow the steps outlined in the [Development section](#development) of the README file.

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements